JGCRI/gcam-doc/gcam-build.md

 #### 2.3.4 Java On POSIX
 Please use the appropriate methods on your platform for installing Java.
 Please see the [Compiling with Makefile](#building-with-makefile) for how to set environment variables so that your Java installation is found by GCAM.

+#### 2.3.5 Third party Jar files used by the Model Interface
+Users should copy into `<GCAM Workspace>/libs/jars` a copy of all of the third party libraries used by GCAM / the ModelInterface including the BaseX library.
+You may obtain these from the Mac or Windows Release Package or from the [ModelInterface Releases on Github](https://github.com/JGCRI/modelinterface/releases).

 ## 3 Compiling Hector
 [Hector](hector.html) is the simple climate developed at JGCRI.
 It is available from the hector project's [Github repository](https://github.com/JGCRI/hector).